|

 well-known evolutionary biologist, while Russell is one of the leading experts

+on Christianity's relationship with the sciences.
 Another must-read for those interested in religious faith and evolutionary

 biology.
 This book constituted the Gifford Lectures for 1997.
 Rolston is a